 The audit revealed that EACJ had no approved training plan during the FY under review.
-Besides, the training needs and the training to be undertaken were identified by the staffs themselves.
+Besides, the staffs themselves identified the training needs and the training to be undertaken.

 The Management reported that during the period under review, the Court had set aside in its budget funds for the training of Judges and the Registrar on Treaty and Protocol Interpretation.
 This planned activity was carried out as per budget implementation plan, but not all funds were spent as the Court negotiated with the Institute.
 Since the funds were budgeted for training, the management decided to use the realized savings by allowing training of few support staff in their respective areas of duties after assessing the needs.